te-agma-at/TacoBell-esolang-docs/docs.md

 <br>

-"taco" blocks are basically functions; they run the code within it when it is called using the @order keyword.
+"taco" blocks are basically functions; they run the code within it when it is called using the @order keyword, with optional parameter variables.